pmellis/Legal_Analytics/Final_Project/Coding_Advocacy.md

 10    LONG 2.8 Congress d
 ```

+Once we've accomplished this step, we can start running tests on the data and analyzing it.

 ####Basic Stats + Visualizations

 The ABA Journal recently published an [article](http://www.abajournal.com/magazine/article/visual_law_services_are_worth_a_thousand_words--and_big_money/) discussing "the genesis of visual law" and its applied applications.
 In the article, Daniel Lewis, founder of [Ravel](https://www.ravellaw.com/), a visual-based legal research platform, explains the benefits of adding visualizations to text based research: